jay-weeks/jay-weeks.github.io/_pages/agu_presentation.md

 For example, emissions distributions are presented here for fields within a 30 mile radius of three grain elevator facilities.
 Each curve is comprised of hundreds to thousands of individual field-level observations, and we can see that the emissions estimate can vary substantially by field.

 In 2021, regardless of location emissions are relatively similar, but in 2022 they diverge.
-Given the local population of fields in this example, it may be that if given the option, a client may wish to work with facility A first, before sourcing from B and then C.
+Given the local population of fields in this example, it may be that if given the option, a client looking to source grain with a lower carbon footprint may wish to work with facility A first, before sourcing from B and then C.

 <p align="center">